Skip to main content

 caution

 The KMP support in Kotest 6.0 has changed from the previous versions.
-There is no longer a compiler plugi but a simplified setup.
+There is no longer a compiler plugin but a simplified setup.
 Please see the rest of this page for details on how to configure Kotest for KMP in Kotest 6.0 and later.

 tip